cast-org/figuration/docs/migration.md

 - Added custom styling for `input type="range"`.
 At a later point the Slider widget will be removed from Figuration and moved into it's own repository.

+- Validation icons have been re-implemented.
+The `.form-control-icon` has been replaced with `.has-validation-icon`.
+The icons are still optional and can now be used with textual `<input class="form-control">`, `<textarea class="form-control">`, and `<select class="custom-select">` elements.
+Icons can be used within `.input-groups` but they no longer scale with the input sizing.

 {% comment %}
 ## Sizing
 {% endcomment %}